 The results of the examinations should be reported on the Report of the Preliminary Exam form.
-The chair will bring the completed Report form to the Biology Graduate Advising Office, which will submit the form to the Office of Graduate and Professional Studies.
-Failure to submit the form to OGAPS within 10 working days of the exam will result in the preliminary exam being recorded as a failure.
-Copies of the official forms can be downloaded from the Office of Graduate and Professional Studies web site: http://OGAPS.tamu.edu/OGAPS/currentExams.htm
+The chair will bring the completed form to the Biology Graduate Advising office, which will submit the form to the Office of Graduate and Professional Studies.
+Failure to submit the form to GPS within 10 working days of the exam will result in the preliminary exam being recorded as a failure.
 After passing the preliminary examination, all degree requirements must be completed within four calendar years.
 Otherwise, the student will be required to repeat the preliminary exam.

-H. Admission to Candidacy
+Admission to Candidacy

-For admission to candidacy for a doctoral degree, the student must have: (1) completed all formal course work on the degree plan with the exception of any remaining 681, 684, 690, and 691, (2) a 3.0 graduate GPR and a Degree Plan GPR of at least 3.0 with no grade lower than C in any course on the degree plan, (3) passed the written and oral portions of the preliminary exam, (4) submitted an approved dissertation proposal, and (5) met the residence requirements.
+For admission to candidacy for a doctoral degree, the student must have: (1) completed all formal course work on the degree plan with the exception of any remaining 681, (2) a 3.0 graduate GPR and a Degree Plan GPR of at least 3.0 with no grade lower than C in any course on the degree plan, (3) passed the written and oral portions of the preliminary exam, (4) submitted an approved dissertation proposal, and (5) met the residence requirements.
 The final examination will not be authorized for any doctoral student who has not been admitted to candidacy.

-I. Continuous Registration
+Continuous Registration

-Once all course work on the degree plan other than 691 (Research) is completed, a doctoral student must be in continuous registration until all further requirements for the degree have been completed.
-See the Graduate Catalog for additional information on the continuous registration requirement.
+Once all course work on the degree plan other than 691 Research is completed, a doctoral student must be in continuous registration until all further requirements for the degree have been completed.
+See the graduate catalog for additional information on the continuous registration requirement.

-J. Pre-Defense Publication of Dissertation Material
+Pre-Defense Publication of Dissertation Material

 Students should be aware of the agreement that is signed when a journal (hard copy or electronic) accepts an article for publication.
 At that time, the student assigns rights to the journal as publisher.
 The student must obtain written permission from the copyright holder to include the material in the thesis, dissertation, or record of study.
-Some journals and publishers have previously granted TAMU such rights, these can be found on the thesis office website.
+Most journals and publishers will grant TAMU such rights.
+A list of these journals can be found on the thesis office website.

-K. Dissertation
+Dissertation

 The ability to perform independent research must be demonstrated by the dissertation, which must be the original work of the candidate.
 The dissertation describes the research performed by a student during graduate study and the unique contribution the student has made to advance the frontiers of knowledge.
-The student, in consultation with his or her Advisory Committee, determines the content of the dissertation.
-The dissertation must be approved by the student's Advisory Committee.
-The dissertation should be submitted to the members of a student's Advisory Committee at least two weeks prior to the Final Examination.
+The student, in consultation with his or her advisory committee, determines the content of the dissertation.